Keynecta/keynecta.com/content/training/online-osha-compliance.md

       The digital culture scoring dashboard provides tools and processes to integrate general OSHA compliance training into your standard operations.
-      Trainers have expert knowledge of the topics they instruct, so now it's time to provide them the tools so they appear like an expert too.
+      Trainers have expert knowledge of the topics they instruct, so now it's time to provide them the tools so they feel and appear like the expert they are.
     button:
       enabled: false
       button_url: